First Injection Molded Polymer Body and Metal Ironhead

 1989 – Dynacraft IMI-703 (prototype model only)

-Described in US patent #5,333,871, this was the golf industry’s first ironhead designed by injection molding a light and strong polymer material over a heavy steel sole and inner core piece.
-The intent was to create an ironhead with a very low center of gravity and weight distribution that could be varied a lot more significantly than in any full homogenous metal or multi-metal construction.
+Described in US patent #5,333,871, this was the golf industry’s first ironhead produced by injection molding a light and strong polycarbonate material over a heavy steel sole and inner core piece.
+The intent was to create an ironhead with a very low center of gravity with weight distribution that could be varied much more significantly than in any homogenous metal or multi-metal construction.
 The model remained an innovative prototype only when the company for which Wishon designed at the time decided not to incur the high cost of injection mold tooling dies to manufacture the full set.

 First Vertical Flow Weighted Iron Set